2026 Fully Fitted Conservatory: Cost Breakdown (Typical 3m x 3m Build)

 Conservatories can be a good investment, potentially adding 5-15% to your home’s value.
 They provide additional living space and can be an attractive feature for potential buyers.
 However, the return on investment depends on factors such as the quality of the installation, how well it complements your property, and local market conditions.
 A well-designed, energy-efficient conservatory is more likely to add value to your home.

-We offer unparalleled market insights, a network of skilled professionals vetted, accredited and reference – credit checked who can handle projects of all sizes.
-Our knowledgeable UK-based team will ensure a smooth, informed experience from start to finish.
+Unparalleled market insights, a network of skilled professionals vetted, accredited and reference – credit checked who can handle projects of all sizes.
+Knowledgeable, UK-based team will ensure a smooth, informed experience from start to finish.